htrc/torchlite-hackathon/docs/agenda.md

 **7:00 - 11:00:** After-dinner hacking, with pizza at 9pm *(optional)*

 ## Thursday, May 23, 2024
 All events are taking place in the Innovation room.
-The Innovation room, along with other rooms will be available for group work/hacking.
+The Innovation room, along with Excellence and Loyalty, will be available for group work/hacking.

 **7:00 - 8:30:** Breakfast
 **8:30 - 9:00:** Welcome, logistics for the day